Find Affordable College Courses

 Ithaca, NY

-Cornell University did quite well in this year’s ranking of the best places for urban and regional planning students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the city of Ithaca, Cornell is a private not-for-profit college with a very large student population.
+Cornell University came in at #10 in this year’s edition of the Best Urban & Regional Planning Bachelor’s Degree Schools ranking.
+Located in the small city of Ithaca, Cornell is a private not-for-profit school with a fairly large student population.

 Urban & Regional Planning by Region